 Pierson is a very small town located in the state of Florida.
 With a population of 1,893 people and two constituent neighborhoods, Pierson is the 375th largest community in Florida.

 Because occupations involving physical labor dominate the local economy, Pierson is generally considered to be a blue-collar town.
-48.52% of the Pierson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Pierson is a town of construction workers and builders, sales and office workers, and professionals.
-There are especially a lot of people living in Pierson who work in office and administrative support (12.92%), teaching (11.44%), and farm management occupations (11.25%).
+47.76% of the Pierson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Pierson is a town of construction workers and builders, service providers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Pierson who work in farm management occupations (14.18%), management occupations (9.33%), and office and administrative support (8.21%).

 Another important characteristic of Pierson is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

 Also of interest is that Pierson has more people living here who work in computers and math than 95% of the places in the US.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pierson is worth considering.

 One downside of living in Pierson, however, is that residents on average have to contend with a long commute, spending on average 34.88 minutes every day commuting to work.